jmarkmorris/run-aider/README.md

 ## Overview

-Run Aider is an extensible bash script designed to empower developers to create their personalized AI coding workflow tool.
-It provides a flexible, menu-driven interface for configuring and launching Aider with Large Language Models (LLMs).
+- Run Aider is an extensible bash script designed to empower developers to create their personalized AI coding workflow tool.
+- It provides a flexible, menu-driven interface for configuring and launching Aider with Large Language Models (LLMs).

 ## Philosophy

 This tool is intentionally designed for continuous personal evolution.
 You and your team of Ai agents are encouraged to:
-- Modify the list of supported LLM vendors
+- Modify the list of supported LLM vendors and models
 - Add new interaction modes
 - Customize configuration options
 - Adapt the script to your specific workflow needs